In-And-Outs of an Active DAS: Basics, Components, and More.

 5 Components Of Active Distributed Antenna Systems:

 As powerful as an active DAS is, the system itself is incapable of producing a standalone signal.
 These signals are fed from sources such as a service provider feed, Node-Bs, and the modern favorite - small cells.
 These signal sources reside in the head-end equipment room.
 Multiple service providers can provide their respective signal feed making it a multi-carrier active distributed antenna system.
 Only major service providers can provide the feed such as AT&T Wireless, Verizon Wireless, Sprint, T-Mobile, etc. in USA.
 MVNO's or Mobile Virtual Network Operators would not provide such a signal feed themselves - They would need permission from the main service carriers such as those mentioned above.
-In Canada, those would be Rogers Wireless, Telus Mobility, Bell Mobility, Freedom Mobile, etc.
+In Canada, those would be Rogers Wireless network companies, Telus Mobility network companies, Bell Mobility network companies and Freedom Mobile network companies, etc.

 Stationed between the signal sources and the head-end unit, the POI tray combines the RF signals from diverse RF sources before it is delivered to the head-end equipment.
 These signals differ in nature and their abrupt and direct combination at the head-end unit can result in diversity imbalance.
 Of course, the same can also be achieved by using standalone hybrid combiners, which is the traditional way.
 But the POI does more.